eetann/senpai.nvim/README.md

 - [codecompanion.nvim](https://github.com/olimorris/codecompanion.nvim): Default keymaps and Implementation of diff display
 - [avante.nvim](https://github.com/yetone/avante.nvim): Use of winbar and virt text in chat windows
-- [nvim-deck: nvim-deck](https://github.com/hrsh7th/nvim-deck): Scripts for creating README and Help
+- [nvim-deck](https://github.com/hrsh7th/nvim-deck): Scripts for creating README and Help
+- [cline](https://github.com/cline/cline): How to prompt and edit files

-Thanks to all those involved in these.
+Thanks to all those involved in these!